 Ensure Safety and Call Emergency Services

-Safety must always be your first priority after any motor vehicle crash.
-If you can move safely, exit traffic areas and immediately call 911.
-Even seemingly minor injuries require professional medical evaluation.
-Police officers will create official crash reports, which become essential evidence for both criminal investigations and insurance claims.
+Prioritize safety — move to a safe area and call 911.
+Even minor injuries need professional evaluation.
+Police will create crash reports, which are vital for investigations and insurance claims.

 Document the Scene Thoroughly